Aboul-ata/11-Factor/README.md

 # 11-Factor
-1. Dataset_ZTBS.xlsx
+1.ZTBS.xlsx
 Description:
 This Excel file contains the raw and cleaned dataset used for the analysis in the study.
-The file was originally named Data_set_ZTBS.xlsx and was renamed to Dataset_ZTBS.xlsx to reflect standard naming conventions and improve clarity.

 Contents:

 Participant responses to the ZTBS items